 - Chron's disease or Irritable Bowel Syndrome (IBS)

-- Psychotic episodes or another serious health condition
+- Extreme mental health episodes or any serious health condition

 (outside of PTSD, depression, or anxiety)